-But in order to truly realize these benefits, children must be placed in a facility that provides good care.
-That can be a challenge for many parents.
+But to truly realize these benefits, children must be placed in a facility that provides good care.
+Unfortunately, that can be a challenge for many parents.

 The Hidden Dangers of Daycare Centers

-A 2007 survey from the National Institute of Child Health Development found that just 10% of daycare centers actually provided good care to children.
+A 2007 survey from the National Institute of Child Health Development found that just 10% of daycare centers provided exemplary care to children.

-Unfortunately, the jobs in childcare do not pay well and caretakers are not trained properly in child health and safety.
+Unfortunately, the jobs in childcare do not pay well, and caretakers are not appropriately trained in child health and safety.
 A report from CBS News also found that among 2,000 cases of SIDS (sudden infant death syndrome), 20% of those deaths happened while in daycare.

 The U.S. Consumer Product Safety Commission (CPSC) says at least two-thirds of the 220 licensed programs they visited in the U.S. had several safety hazards.